The Art of Workplace Interaction

 4. Be NICE!

 Have a good attitude and be approachable.
 If you don’t love the job or aren’t having the best of days, fake it!
 I’ve had many people comment on how I always seem to be in a good mood or always smiling.
-Well, I can promise you that I’ve never loved a job that much to be always chipper about it.
+Well, I can promise you I’ve never loved a job so much to be always chipper about it.
 I’ve had plenty of days where things just don’t go my way.
-However, I’ve found that if you are pleasant to people, most of the time (not always), they will be nice right back to you.
+However, I’ve found if you are pleasant to people, most of the time (not always), they will be nice right back to you.
 What a concept!!!
-It’s just not that difficult to create positive workplace interaction.
+It’s just not terribly difficult to create positive workplace interaction.
 Finally, by taking the higher road and being the person in the workplace who is able to diffuse a bad situation, may also help you earn a favorable performance review.